jamiewilson/predawn/README.md

 ![image](screenshots/find-replace.png)

+After enabling the smaller size, you'll need to drag the height of the Find/Replace panel up and down to adjust it to the new dimemension.

 ## Sidebar Size Options

 You can change the vertical spacing of the sidebar by changing `default` to `xsmall`, `small`, `medium`, `large`, `xlarge`: